sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="deletequeuedmessagesforemaildefinition"></a>
 # **DeleteQueuedMessagesForEmailDefinition**
-> ResponseDeleteQueuedMessagesForSendDefinition DeleteQueuedMessagesForEmailDefinition (string definitionKey)
+> DeleteQueuedMessagesForSendDefinitionResponse DeleteQueuedMessagesForEmailDefinition (string definitionKey)

 deleteQueuedMessagesForEmailDefinition